The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 The horse will need to be identified in accordance with EU rules and will require a microchip when being issued with a passport.
 If the horse has an existing microchip detected, it may be possible to use this identification and update the existing passport.
 Any passport so issued must state that the horse is not intended for human consumption.

-Authorised officers of the Secretary of State or the local authority have power to enter premises (and vehicles) and inspect horse passports and other documents at any reasonable time.
+Authorised officers of the Secretary of State or the local authority have the power to enter premises (and vehicles) and inspect horse passports and other documents at any reasonable time.

 More comprehensive information on horse passports can be found on the GOV.UK website.

-Last reviewed / updated: June 2017
+Last reviewed / updated: January 2020

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.

 The guide's 'Key legislation' links may only show the original version of the legislation, although some amending legislation is linked to separately where it is directly related to the content of a guide.
-Information on amendments to UK legislation can be found on each link's 'More Resources' tab; amendments to EU legislation are usually incorporated into the text.
+Information on amendments to legislation can be found on each link's 'More Resources' tab.